kingepic84/symphony-language/README.md

 ## Requirements

-This extnesion works best with the Visual studio Dark+ theme (usually its the default dark theme), as the colors tend to meld together such that it is harder to distinguish the types from one another.
-You may stay with your current theme if you are comfortable with this possibility however.
+This extension works best with the Visual Studio Dark+ theme (stylized as "Dark+ (default dark)" in the color theme selector), as the colors tend to meld together with other themes such that it's harder to distinguish the types from one another.
+You may stay with your current theme if you are comfortable with that though.

 ## Release Notes